Mahin07/Revenue-and-Profit-Dashboard-on-Excel/README.md

 1. Revenue Dashboard
 2. Profit Dashboard
 3. Advanced Formula with slicers
-4. Dynamic search-1
+4. Dynamic search-1 (Macro-enabled)
-5. Dynamic search-2
+5. Dynamic search-2(Macro-enabled)
-6. Dynamic Dropdowns with LOOKUPS
+6. Dynamic Dropdowns with LOOKUPS (May not work properly for software version)
-7. VBA (This may not work for some protocol issues)
+7. VBA (Macro-enabled)
 8. Pivot Table
 9. Chart with Slicers
 10. Conditional Formatting

 ![image](https://github.com/user-attachments/assets/300f2b98-b87c-48dc-9bd7-d1a3d02ec682)

 There is a macro-enabled workbook.
 Sheet 4,5,7 includes macros.
 You have to change the macro security to let the macro work on your PC.
 In case you want to go through a safer version, another .xlsx file has been uploaded where the macros-related sheets will not work.